qquiqlerr/Qquiqlerr/README.md

 I am a intern Python/C++ developer
 ----------------------------------

 My journey into IT began in 2021, when I started studying at the Moscow School of Programmers.
 At present, I am enrolled at the State University of Aerospace Instrumentation, where I am pursuing a degree in Applied Computer Science.
-While studying, I have successfully completed several large educational projects, utilizing Python, C++ and C#.
-Currently, I am also actively learning C++, while working on several personal projects using Python.
+While studying, I have successfully completed several large educational projects, utilizing Python, C++ and Golang.
+Currently, I am also actively learning Golang, while working on several personal projects using Python.
 Additionally, I am exploring algorithms and data structures through my studies.

 * 🌍  I'm based in Russia
 * ✉️  You can contact me at [leha.metlushko@bk.ru](mailto:leha.metlushko@bk.ru)
-* 🧠  I'm learning С++, algorithms and data structures, Python
+* 🧠  I'm learning Go, С++, algorithms and data structures, Python
 * 🤝  I'm open to collaborating on projects related to neural networks, computer vision, or any other good idea.
 * ⚡  It's a secret, but by the age of 25 I want to be a senior.
 Please don't tell anyone, though.